dosipod/SrWiki/Analog-Audio-Input-Options.md

 The volume reactive routines (starting with a single *), support a squelch or background noise suppression.
 This can be configured near the bottom of the LED Settings page.

 ### Gain
 Line-in signals are typically much lower than that of some of the microphones.
-Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate to a 1.0 gain up to a 5.0 gain for the volume reactive routines (only).
+Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate to a gain from 0.1 up to 5.0 gain.

 ### Problems Encountered
 We've often seen spikes when using an analog microphone in conjunction with WLED.
 There's an article that should shed light on the issue at [ESP32 microcontroller generates noise on microphone](https://electronics.stackexchange.com/questions/368867/esp32-microcontroller-generates-noise-on-microphone).